MuhammadRidha7/Shia-vs-Sunni/README.md

 Indeed, the supporters of Allah, they have nothing to fear, nor to grieve. \
 `Surah Yunus, verse 62`

-#
+# How the "righteous Salaf" treated Uthman

+Uthman's corpse was rotting among trash for days and no one cared, on the 4th night, his cousin, Marwan ibn Hakam, and 11 others, none of which were from the sahaba, gathered to take him to a graveyard, but someone said: By Allah!
+If you bury him here, I will inform the people so that they would come and dig him up!
+So they took him to a Jewish graveyard, and he was buried there. \
+`Istee'ab, vol 3, page 80`

+Muawiya commanded the wall separating Baqi and that Jewish graveyard to be broken and to keep burying Muslims near him until his grave was connected to Baqi. \
+`Tarikh Tabari, vol 2, page 687`

+This shows how little Ali and other sahaba cared about Uthman, they did nothing for him. \
+In fact, even Aisha and Hafsa were on bad terms with Uthman:

-Uthman said that he will say every "bad thing" that comes to mind to these two "Fitna makers" (Aisha and Hafsa). \
+Uthman said that he will say every "bad thing" that comes to mind to these two "Fitna makers". \
-`Musannaf Abd-ur-Razzaq, vol 11, page 356` \
+`Musannaf Abdurrazzaq, vol 11, page 356` \
 `Jami' Mu'ammar ibn Rashid, vol 11, page 355`

 # Aren't the wives the mothers of the believers and unlike any other women?